LoopKit/loopdocs/docs/browser/automatic.md

     Note that the weekly and monthly `Build Loop` actions will continue, but the actions are modified if one or more of these variables is set to false. **A successful Action Log will still appear, even if no automatic activity happens**.

-    * If you want to manually decide when to update your repository to the latest commit, but you want the monthly builds and keep-alive to continue:
+    * If you want to manually decide when to update your repository to the latest commit, but you want the monthly builds to continue:
         * create the variable `SCHEDULED_SYNC` and set it to false
         * either do not create the variable `SCHEDULED_BUILD` or set it to true
         * If you are building the `dev branch` at a time when there is a lot of activity in that branch, you may want this configuration